kirknorth/continental-sample/README.md

 ```

 #### Positional errors
 The context of this discussion assumes that both the GPS used to track the reference and the radar object identification have sub-meter, even sub-centimeter location precision.
-For someone like myself coming from a meteorological remote sensing background this sounds more like a fantasy, but I digress.
+For someone like myself coming from a meteorological remote sensing background this sounds more like a fantasy, so I'm interested in learning more about this.

-Here is the plot of the reference trajectory versus that of `aObject[32]`.
+Below is a plot of the reference trajectory versus that of `aObject[32]`.
 It is clear not all trajectory data of `aObject[32]` is valid, and these time steps are ignored in my analysis.

 ![reference_object_trajectory.png'](reference_object_trajectory.png)